-- 4.2 Internal Audit, as part of its planned review of internal controls regularly evaluates the key controls to determine their adequacy and also carries out tests to confirm the level of compliance.
-Together the results of each review enable an audit opinion on effectiveness to be provided to management, and any actions for improvement to be agreed. - 4.3 External sources of assurance include the annual opinion and value for money conclusion by external auditors, and any statutory inspections, for example, the Health and Safety Executive, and other external assessments e.g. by the Information Commissioners Office.
-These reports are subject to consideration by senior management and appropriate responses are agreed to any recommendations for improvements.
-The reports are normally approved in public and published. - 4.4 In conjunction with specialist Internal Audit support, the Police and Crime Commissioner has also applied the CIPFA Counter Fraud self-assessment tool to identify potential opportunities for enhancement. - 5 Evaluate assurances and identify gaps in control/assurance - 5.1 The Police and Crime Commissioner has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify weaknesses in controls. - 5.2 Each team within the Police and Crime Commissioner has assessed risk and reported significant risks via the governance framework for inclusion within the Strategic Risk Register.
+5 Evaluate assurances and identify gaps in control/assurance

+- 5.1 The Police and Crime Commissioner has made adequate arrangements to identify, receive and evaluate reports from the defined internal and external assurance providers to identify weaknesses in controls. - 5.2 Each team within the Police and Crime Commissioner has assessed risk and reported significant risks via the governance framework for inclusion within the Strategic Risk Register.
 The Internal Audit plan and reports have assisted the assessment of risk in business areas that are higher risk. - 5.3 The Police and Crime Commissioner has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the officers within the Police and Crime Commissioner who have responsibility for the development and maintenance of the governance environment, the Chief Internal Auditor's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - In providing the annual report, the Chief Internal Auditor takes account of the reports from the internal and external assurance providers which have also been reported to the Joint Audit Committee.
-This Annual Governance Statement sets out the Police and Crime Commissioner's arrangements for receiving reports and identifying weaknesses in internal control. - In line with the Internal Audit Charter, the key elements of the corporate governance framework are risk assessed and reviewed periodically by Internal Audit. - Action plan to address weaknesses and ensure continuous improvement of the system of corporate governance - 6.1 Covid-19 has presented a number of challenges to the delivery of the organisation's core functions.
-Of most significance is the postponement of the PCC elections (due to take place in May 2020) for 12 months.
-This means that the primary document that outlines the objectives of the organisation, the Police and Crime Plan, will require a revision as the current edition is due to end prior to the 2021 election (a new interim plan has been finalised for publication in May 2020)
+The review of effectiveness is informed by the work of the officers within the office of the Police and Crime Commissioner who have responsibility for the development and maintenance of the governance environment, the Chief Internal Auditor's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 5.4 In providing the annual report, the Chief Internal Auditor takes account of the reports from the internal and external assurance providers which have also been reported to the Joint Audit Committee.
+This Annual Governance Statement sets out the Police and Crime Commissioner's arrangements for receiving reports and identifying weaknesses in internal control. - 5.5 In line with the Internal Audit Charter, the key elements of the corporate governance framework are risk assessed and reviewed periodically by Internal Audit.

+6 Action plan to address weaknesses and ensure continuous improvement of the system of corporate governance

+- 6.1 Covid-19 the global pandemic presented a number of challenges to the delivery of the organisation's core functions.
+Of most significance was the postponement of the PCC elections (which were originally due to take place in May 2020) for 12 months.
+The primary document that outlines the objectives of the organisation, the Police and Crime Plan, was revised and extended to ensure it remained relevant and in date until beyond the end of the financial year and until such a time as the new PCC publishes a new Plan. - 6.2 The organisation's business continuity group, initially established to manage internal issues arising from consequences of Covid-19, evolved into a business recovery group to ensure that business as usual can continue as much as possible, but that future working arrangements opportunities were decided upon, implemented and adjusted according to Government restrictions at different stages of the year.